What to Expect During Mediation

 The mediator is a neutral third party.

 Their job is to be a neutral party and try to facilitate a settlement both sides can agree upon.
-The mediator has built a reputation on being a fair and neutral negotiator.
+The mediator has built a reputation for being a fair and neutral negotiator.
+They are typically licensed attorneys who understand the specific area of the law that your case falls under.

 Mediations can occur in all types of lawsuits.
 It is always a good idea to consult with an attorney beforehand.
-The attorneys at Powers Taylor have an abundance of experience with mediations.
+The attorneys at Powers Taylor have successfully settled hundreds of cases through mediation.
 Contact us today for a free consultation.